Tenerife

 4 hotelsView selection

-Tenerife stretches over more than 2 000 km² with a geography dominated by Mount Teide, rising to 3 718 metres.
-This topography creates marked microclimates : the north and west receive more rainfall and stay cooler, while the south enjoys near-constant sunshine.
-Roads wind between cliffs and valleys, making car travel essential to connect the areas.
-Buses cover the main towns but remain limited in the evening.
-Reina Sofía airport in the south and Los Rodeos in the north serve the island, often guiding accommodation choices according to arrival point.
-Selecting the right area optimises journeys, allows appreciation of local atmospheres and enjoyment of the climatic specifics of each side of the island.
+Tenerife spans more than 2,000 km² with geography shaped by Mount Teide, which rises to 3,718 meters.
+This landscape creates clear microclimates: the north and west receive more rain and stay cooler, while the south enjoys near-constant sunshine.
+Roads wind between cliffs and valleys, so a car is essential for getting around.
+Buses reach the main towns but run less often in the evening.
+Reina Sofía Airport in the south and Los Rodeos in the north serve the island, and your arrival point often guides where you stay.
+Choosing the right area helps reduce travel time, soak up local atmosphere, and enjoy the climate unique to each side of the island.
+Travelers should weigh proximity to beaches, cultural sites, and hiking trails before booking, since trips between north and south usually take more than an hour by road.

 North-East (Santa Cruz & La Laguna)